chrislaskey/puppet-nagios/readme.md

 ## Custom plugins

-The module supports third-party monitoring plugins downloaded from Nagios Exchange or elsewhere.
-Plugin files should be placed in the `/etc/puppet/modules/nagios/files/plugins` directory on the Puppet Master.
-Make sure the executable bit is set.
+Third-party plugins should be placed in `/etc/puppet/modules/nagios/files/plugins/`.
+Anything in that directory is automatically distributed to the Nagios plugins directory of any node with a `nagios::server` or `nagios::client`.

 ## A complete monitoring example